The Librarian,

 You record hours of content and need highlights, clips, and social cuts without spending hours in a timeline.
 Upload, transcribe, delete the sections you do not need, export.
 This is Pictory's strongest use case and the most underappreciated feature in the product.

 You need consistent, publish-ready video output at scale.
-Creative differentiation is a secondary concern.
-Speed and repeatability are the primary metrics.
+Creative differentiation is secondary.
+Speed and repeatability are primary.
+Use the API to automate the pipeline, shared brand kits to enforce consistency, and AI Avatars to add human presence without production overhead.
 Pictory is built for exactly this production mode.
-At scale, output becomes predictable — and therefore forgettable.
-Know that going in.

 When Pictory is